ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 	* ``returnAfterTimeDestiationView=<viewID>`` to set the view, which is called after the threshold.
 If not specified, the home view will be used.
 	* These options are helpful, if you call iQontrol from an wall mounted tablet, which should automatically return to home-view after being used
 * To load the page without toolbar you can add ``noToolbar=true``
+* To load the page without panel you can add ``noPanel=true``
+* To load the page without toolbar and panel, swiping deactivated, no loading-spinner and with transparent loading-screen you can add ``isBackgroundView=true``

 **Example:**
 * ``https://192.168.1.1:8082/iqontrol/index.html?namespace=iqontrol.1&home=iqontrol.1.Views.Living-Room``